Band Photo Session

 Funky Good Time

-In 1987 dWM and Jeff-o rented a warehouse space off Queen St. West in Toronto.
-This space provided a proper rehersal studio and production facility for SCW, and also served as a space for other art and music side projects.
+In 1987 dWM and Jeff-0 rented a warehouse space off Queen St. West in Toronto.
+This space provided a proper rehearsal studio and production facility for SCW (as well as living quarters), and also served as a space for other art and music side projects.

 SCW added a new member for playing live shows: guitarist Scott “Skill” Casey, specialist in all styles.
-SCW at this point moved away from the free improvisational style for playing live that they’d adopted since moving to Toronto, and towards a groovy disco-funk thang.
-In the studio, SCW continued on in the same style as the first two cassette tape releases and the more recent side projects of PnrH and dWM.
+SCW at this point moved away from the free improvisational style for playing live shows that they’d adopted since moving to Toronto, and towards a groovy disco-jazz-funk-punk thang.
+In the studio, SCW continued on in the more experimental style as the first two cassette tape releases, and the more recent side projects of PnrH and dWM.

 Here’s a panorama of the SCW warehouse space originally recorded on 8mm film